Blog Details Shape

 Primary Objective for Transaction Flow Testing

-By satisfying these objectives, transaction flow testing—whether through manual or automation testing—ensures that the software system provides reliable and effective transaction processing, which contributes to overall system stability and user satisfaction.
+Satisfying these objectives in transaction flow testing, whether manual or automation testing, ensures that the software system will provide a process for reliable and effective transaction processing, contributing to overall system stability and user satisfaction.

 Common types of transactions